Instructure Reports Strong 2017 Revenue Growth

 Instructure Reports Strong Revenues

-Instructure reported 39% revenue growth in the fourth quarter and 43% growth for the year.
+Instructure reported 39% growth in revenues in their 4th quarter.
 As Josh Coates, CEO of Instructure, said during last week’s press conference: “During the year we further drove innovation with the introduction of new modules for both Canvas and Bridge.
 Additionally, we made our first product acquisition, Practice, a video microlearning solution that makes it easy to learn and improve through assessment and coaching.
 We are excited about the tremendous opportunities we see in the education and corporate learning markets in 2018 and beyond.”

 Highlights from Instructure’s recent press conference also included news of several new contracts in the United States and internationally in the final quarter of 2017.
 Deals included one with the University of Wisconsin System for their more than 120,000 students across 26 campuses and another with Florida A&M and Florida International University.
-Instructure also announced closing a deal with Central Bucks School District, the third largest school district in Pennsylvania, who will now use Canvas for its K-12 students.
-On the international side, Canvas secured contracts with the UK-based University of Sussex, home to 18,000 learners, and France-based INSEAD, one of the world’s leading and largest graduate business schools.
-SUNET of Sweden also selected Canvas for its member schools.
-Corporate buy-in for Bridge came from Scripps Networks Interactive, Vivint Smart Home, and Paychex.
+Instructure also announced closing a deal with Central Bucks School District in Pennsylvania.
+On the international side, Canvas secured contracts with the University of Sussex and INSEAD in France, as well as SUNET in Sweden.
+Corporate buy-in for Bridge came from Scripps Networks Interactive and Paychex among other companies.

 Instructure is Optimistic About 2018